THARUN-DW/Digital-bhem/README.md

 1. The first step will be to install the PyGame library.

-2. The next step will be to create the game assets, such as the bird Give a report
+2. The next step will be to create the game assets, such as biProject Report: Flappy Bird Game Clone

-ChatGPT
-Project Report: Flappy Bird Game Clone

 Project Overview:
 The Flappy Bird project aimed to replicate the popular Flappy Bird game using Python and the PyGame library.
 The game involves controlling a bird's flight, navigating through obstacles, and achieving high scores.
 This report outlines the project's objectives, scope, methodology, implementation details, challenges faced, and future recommendations.